 In his first year, In the 2009-2010 season, Mr. Zammit did the unexpected and went above all the expectations when with a team formed of several promising youngsters, 'The Stripes' managed to win their third Premier League title.

 In the following 2010-2011 season, Mr. Zammit was in the helm of the team when Birkirkara wrote a historical page when they managed to win a match in the Second Qualification Round of the UEFA Champions League after they had advanced by beating Santa Coloma with a 4-3 score.
 In the Premier League campaign 'The Stripes' disappointed and failed to give a harsh challenge to defend their title.
 In the U*BET FA Trophy, Birkirkara also disappointed as they were eliminated in the Semi Final.

-A few days after the Semi Final of the U*BET FA Trophy, the Birkirkara FC committee did not renew Mr. Zammit and Mr. Nisevic's contracts and the same committee appointed the former Marsaxlokk Head Coach, Mr. Patrick Curmi.
+Following the dissapointing 2010-2011 season, the Birkirkara FC committee did not renew Mr. Zammit and Mr. Nisevic's contracts and the same committee appointed the former Marsaxlokk Head Coach, Mr. Patrick Curmi.

 Mr. Curmi's spell with our Club was not as satisfactory as expected.
 In the beginning of the 2011-2012 League campaign Birkirkara failed to impress and the Birkirkara FC committee decided to terminate the contract of this coach.